mikepjb/clji/README.md

 A tool used to send code between vim and a running nREPL.

 Test with `lein repl :start :port 9999` (I have no idea where `.nrepl-port` went..)

+## Notes on nREPL

+if no project.clj is found, it creates a ~/.lein/nrepl-port file otherwise .nrepl-port is used at the root of a project.

+returns out key and value key
+  - out: println
+  - value: return value
+  e.g (println 42), out: "42\n", value: nil